lukaszkups/lukaszkups.net/contents/notes--list/list/2020-12-31-summary-of-the-year-2020.md

 **Games:**

+[Spider-Man](https://store.playstation.com/pl-pl/product/EP9000-CUSA11995_00-MARVELSSPIDERMAN) (PS4) - damn, this game looks beautiful!
+And I'm really impressed how fast this game loads - kudos to developers from [Insomniac Games](https://insomniac.games/)! 🙌

-While I play mostly on PS4, in the end of this year I've also started playing [Stardew Valley](https://www.stardewvalley.net/) on PC 🙂
+While I play mostly on PS4, in the end of this year I've also started playing [Stardew Valley](https://www.stardewvalley.net/) on PC (soo relaxing experience!) 🙂

+Besides those two, I still play from time to time [Horizon: Zero Dawn](https://www.playstation.com/en-us/games/horizon-zero-dawn/) (PS4), trying to beat it for 100% 😎.

 ## Summary of the summary

-I really don't know how this year has went by so fast - it felt like it was way shorter (or maybe crunch time days were just passing by like crazy?)
-Besides that, it was really OK-ish year - I hope next one will be a bit *slower* than this one :)

-All the best for the incoming 2020! 🎉🍾🎆
+Do you remember when I've wrote that the year went so fast in my [last year summary](/notes/summary-of-the-year-2019/)?

+Well this one has gone like:

+> January, February, March, Pandemic - and here we are, 2020 is over already

+Please, go to sleep 2020, you're drunk.

+I hope we all have way better 2021, I wish you all the best and a happy New Year! 🎉🍾🎆

 -- ł.